cs2113-f24/cs2113-f24.github.io/j-units/J1-Inheritance.md

 ## Public Interface of a Class

 In the last class, we reviewed how Java works and spent some time defining a `Point` class and a `Line` class, built using `Point`s.
-A key idea we covered was **encapsulation** that the data and methods of the class should be controlled within the class such that there are no unintended side-effects from the programmer.
+A key idea we covered was **encapsulation** that the data and methods of the class should exist within the same class for ease of understanding and organization.

 Another way to view this construction is via *information hiding* and creating a **public interface**.
-That is, we encapsulated data and methods such that the programmer only need to know the public interface to the class in order to use it, the rest is hidden.
+That is, we encapsulated data and methods such that the programmer only need to know the public interface to the class in order to use it, the rest is hidden via private fields and methods.

 This is an extremely important idea because often in Java, you're only provided with the compiled `.class` file for a program, and not the source code.
-You may not, nor should you, know the gritty details of how a program functions, but rather just the interface.
-For example, you don't need to know how the `dist()` function calculates distance, just that it will return the distance between one object and another.
+You may not, nor should you, know the gritty details of how a method functions, but rather just the interface.
+For example, you don't need to know how the `dist()` method calculates distance, just that it will return the distance between one object and another.

 ## Extending a Class